wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Added a new option to save all attachments on your server
+* Corrected sorting of forms in form builder overview

 = 1.2.1 =
 * Removed unnecessary spaces in css classes and fixed adding of spaces upon update